Contributed By Arnold & Porter

 Clinical investigations for medical devices are regulated by the UK Medical Devices Regulations.
 Requirements relating to clinical investigation under the EU MDR and the EU IVDR apply in Northern Ireland.

-Before a clinical trial can commence, an REC must give a favourable opinion, and authorisation must be obtained from the MHRA.
+Before a clinical trial can commence, a REC must give a favourable opinion, and authorisation must be obtained from the MHRA.
 A sponsor of a clinical trial must be established in the UK or in a country on an approved country list, which includes EU/EEA countries.
 Otherwise, the sponsor must have a legal representative.

 The MHRA will focus on the safety and scientific value of the trial, while the REC will focus on the research proposals and review certain documents relating to the trial, including the trial protocol, the informed consent form, the suitability of the personnel, investigator and facilities, and the investigator's brochure.